qinhua/capitalize-loader/README.md

 # capitalize-loader

-A sh loader for webpack.
-Transform .sh file to an object.
+A capitalize loader for webpack.
+Just capitalize the source content.

+> i like skating. >>> I Like Skating.

 ## Getting Started